-Engaging in sport is one of the best ways to keep in shape and improve your health and fitness, together with a whole host of other benefits.
+Engaging in sports is one of the best ways to keep in shape and improve your health and fitness, together with a whole host of other benefits.

 Furthermore, sports teams present a prime opportunity to develop your leadership skills.

-Imagine being the captain of a team and working on developing your teammates’ skill and coordination?
+Imagine being the captain of a team and working on developing your teammates’ skills and coordination.

 Life Skills and the Working World

 University really is a great place to establish important life skills and to prepare yourself for the working world.

 There are many ways to develop leadership skills, and your university years are a prime time to do this.